 The Frasier Mill Campground (another sawmill site) is less attractive; it’s been completely logged and no big sequoias remain within the campground.
 Judging from the stumps, though, this was the site of the densest and most impressive stand of sequoias in the park.
 Some very scenic big trees remain just outside the campground.
 Most notably, across from the Memorial Trail access road is group of three huge sequoias that were spared when the Camp Lena area (then not part of the park) was logged in 1956.
 One of these, the lightning-damaged but still-living “Hercules Tree” has been hollowed out and turned into a little house.

-Balch Park has the largest campground, which is most notable for its two picturesque ponds ringed with sequoias.
-The upper pond has the most impressive sequoias; located inside the campground, it can't be seen from the road, but visitors can drive in and park next to it.
+Balch Park has the largest campground, featuring two picturesque ponds ringed with sequoias.
+The upper pond has the most impressive sequoias; located inside the campground, it can’t be seen from the road, but visitors can drive in and park next to it.
 The ponds look like millponds but in fact were created by the park in 1958 as fishing ponds.
 The ponds unfortunately flooded the roots of some nearby sequoias and killed them.
 Three sequoias were cut for salvage, and the huge, tilted "Lady Elizabeth" stump, immersed in the lower pond, remains a prominent sight.
 Ironically, Balch Park has never been commercially logged, but its ponds with their huge stumps make the park look like a former sawmill site; while Hedrick Pond, which actually was the site of a sawmill, looks relatively unaffected by logging.

 © 2014 David Baselt